turbobabr/Sketch-Plugins-Cookbook/README.md

 - Sketch 3.2 +

 ## Flatten Layers to Bitmap

+### Note: This example currently doesn't work in Sketch 3.3

 In order to flatten one or several layers of any type to a single `MSBitmapLayer`, use `-MSLayerFlattener.flattenLayers:` method.
 It accepts one arguments which is an array of layers to be flattened.